A-childs-encyclopedia/housechecker/README.md

 Instructions to install the website can be found in the [wiki](https://github.com/A-childs-encyclopedia/housechecker/wiki)

-DISCLAIMER: Only the code provided is free to use, all images of the school logo belong to Zahira College Mawanella
+DISCLAIMER: Only the code provided is free to use, all images of the school logo belong to Zahira College Mawanella.